Line 3 - Dividends

 - Box 5, “Section 199A dividends”

-- Of the amount entered in this box, 20% flows to the Qualified Business Income (QBI) deduction.
+- 20% of this amount entered flows to the Qualified Business Income (QBI) deduction.

-- Box 6, “Investment Expenses”, was part of the category of deductions that were subject to a 2%-of-AGI reduction; that category was eliminated from the federal Schedule A for tax years 2018 through 2025.
+- Box 6, “Investment Expenses”, was part of the 2%-of-AGI deductions on Schedule A; that category is eliminated federally through 2025.

-- Note for CA returns: California conforms to federal Schedule A deductions as of 2015, so this expense is allowable as a CA itemized deduction, subject to a 2%-of-AGI reduction.
+- Note for CA returns: California conforms to federal Schedule A deductions as of 2015, so this expense is a CA itemized deduction, subject to a 2%-of-AGI reduction.

-- TaxSlayer handles this expense automatically; the amount entered in Box 6 flows to CA Schedule CA Part II line 21.
-No entry is needed in Schedule A.
+- TaxSlayer handles this expense automatically; the box 6 amount flows to CA Schedule CA Part II line 21.

-- Generally the payer reports the percentages of the exempt income that is from various states; those figures are used to determine how much of the exempt-interest dividend income is taxable by a state.
+- Generally the payer reports the percentages of the exempt income that is from various states; those figures are used to determine how much of the exempt income is taxable by a state.

-- Note for CA returns: Interest and dividends from state and municipal bonds of states other than CA is taxable for the CA return.
-But interest and dividends from U.S. territories such as Puerto Rico, Guam, and the U.S. Virgin Islands are treated the same as tax-exempt obligations issued by Calif.
+- Note for CA returns: (A).
+Dividends from state and municipal bonds of states other than CA are taxable for the CA return.
+But dividends from U.S. territories such as Puerto Rico, Guam, and the U.S. Virgin Islands are treated the same as tax-exempt obligations issued by Calif.

 Foreign Account or Assets